• Home

 Telegraph Hill

 This is my favorite part of San Francisco: it’s beautiful, lush, and green, and you’ll be treated to some of the best views of the city.
-Dive into the urban jungle and go hunting for wild parrots on a Telegraph Hill walking tour!
+Dive into the urban jungle and go hunting for wild parrots on Telegraph Hill!

 8. If you look to the East (hint: towards the Bay) you will see iconic Coit Tower sitting atop Telegraph Hill: that’s your next destination.
 We’re going to take the long way!